 Don’t let a man ruin your self-esteem or throw you into a pit of anxiety and fears of abandonment.
 Find a guy who can be there for you.
 Find a guy who, even when he pulls back, can communicate his feelings and still be there to help you through your feelings.
 A good man will always care about how he affects you and won’t just do as he pleases without an ounce of concern for how it makes you feel.

-Check out my program Inspire His Love For You to learn more about the unhealthy rubber band thing that happens when a man pulls back too often.
+Check out my Love Advice Newsletter to learn more about the unhealthy rubber band thing that happens when a man pulls back too often.
 I call it the anti-love dance, where one person moves forward and the other pulls back.
 I go into detail about how this dance can deplete your energy, optimism and ability to love in a proper way.
-I also talk in the program about how stop pushing healthy men away (maybe you are the rubberband and you don’t even know it) and how to keep a man coming closer and closer.
+In my FREE newsletters, I also talk about how stop pushing healthy men away (maybe you are the rubberband and you don’t even know it) and how to keep a man coming closer and closer.